marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cfprocpointer.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: C_F_PROCPOINTER, pointer, C address of pointers

 .. _c_f_procpointer:

-.. index:: C_F_PROCPOINTER

-.. index:: pointer, C address of pointers

 C_F_PROCPOINTER --- Convert C into Fortran procedure pointer
 ************************************************************